invenia/ldapauthenticator/README.md

-# ldapauthenticator
+# localldapauthenticator
-Simple LDAP Authenticator Plugin for Jupyter
+Simple LDAP Authenticator Plugin for Jupyter.

+This authenticator has been edited from the original to include a pre-spawning function to create a user on the host machine for each authenticated LDAP username.

 ## Usage ##

-You can enable this authenticator with the folling lines in your `jupyter_config.py`:
+You can enable this authenticator with the following lines in your `jupyter_config.py`:

 ```python